chronlc/nf-sp00f-pro/.github/instructions/code-generation-rules.instructions.md

 2. Compare every method call with Step 4 documentation
 3. Verify every type conversion from Step 5 is applied
 4. Check for any guessed names (if you didn't document it, you guessed it)
+5. **CRITICAL: Search for simulate/mock functions and remove ALL of them**
+6. **CRITICAL: Verify ALL data comes from real sources, never hardcoded**

 **Validation Checklist:**
 ```